Torlus/Torlus.github.io/index.md

 ## About

 I am Gregory Estrade, a.k.a **Torlus**, a software developer and a self-taught hardware hacker.
 I especially like reverse-engineering stuff, and use *FPGAs* to emulate ASICs.
-I'm als
+I also like to experiment concepts in various fields of computer programming, but not only.

 ## Projects